Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Two smooth classes

 \begin{definition} \begin{enumerate}[(a)] \item One says that an open subgroup of $G$ is \emph{irreducible} if it has no proper open subgroup of finite index. \item We say that an irreducible subgroup $H$ of $G$ is \emph{almost essential} if every open subgroup of $G$ contains a finite intersection of conjugates of~$H$. \item Such a subgroup $H$ is \emph{essential} if it is almost essential, and its depth is minimal among the almost essential subgroups. \end{enumerate} \end{definition}

-Note that an open subgroup is irreducible iff it is the pointwise stabiliser of some set $\acl(e)$ where $e \in M^{\mrm{eq}}$.
-By way of motivation, we provide some model theoretic context to the other condition in the definition of being almost essential in~\ref{def_essential_intro}.
+We provide some model theoretic context to the condition in the definition of being almost essential in~\ref{def_essential_intro}.
+Note that it is known that an open subgroup of $G$ is irreducible iff it is the pointwise stabiliser of some set $\acl(e)$ where $e \in M^{\mrm{eq}}$.

 \begin{proposition} Let $U$ be an open subgroup of $G = \mrm{Aut}(M)$.
 Write $ U = G_e$ for $e \in M^{\mrm{eq}}$, and let $S \subseteq M^{\mrm{eq}}$ be the $G$-orbit containing $e$.
 The following are equivalent. \begin{enumerate}[(i)] \item Every open subgroup of $G$ contains a finite intersection of conjugates of $U$. \item The permutation group induced by $G$ on $S$ is faithful and closed. \item The structure induced by $M^{\mrm{eq}}$ on $S$ is bi-interpretable with $M$. \end{enumerate} \end{proposition}